jcoiner/memtest/README.md

    compete with manual assembly.

  - Rewrite test 1 (addr_tst1) to fix a bug.
-Before, it could possibly write to stray addresses that aren't mapped to DRAM (and could be mapped to hardware devices.
-Uh oh!)
+Before, it could possibly write to stray addresses that aren't mapped to DRAM -- and could be mapped to hardware devices, uh oh!
 The simplified test combines the unbanked and banked modes, since the banked mode pretty much covered the unbanked mode.
 It uses the foreach_segment() routine and dword-indexed-based loop tests to avoid overflows.